Lambert-Nguyen/cosmo-management/docs/features/PERMISSION_SYSTEM_IMPLEMENTATION.md

 # Permission System Implementation Summary

 ## Overview
-We have successfully implemented a comprehensive, flexible role-based permission system for the AriStay application as requested.
+We have successfully implemented a comprehensive, flexible role-based permission system for the Cosmo application as requested.
 The system provides three levels of access (Superuser, Manager, Staff/Crew) with the ability to customize permissions via Django REST Framework and an easy-to-use UI.

 ## Key Features Implemented